 On this page

-API keys are required to access our API clients or Rest API methods.
-They give you code-level access to your account, data, and index settings.
-Whether you’re pushing or updating your data, searching it, or doing anything else with Algolia’s API, you need to provide a predefined API key.
+API keys are necessary to work with Algolia.
+They give code-level access to your account, data, and index settings.
+You need a valid API key to send or update your data, search your index, or do anything else with Algolia’s API.

 Admin API key